Introduction¶

 However, there are still some challenges.

-You still need to route spark
+You still need to route spark, date, txs and clients through the functions.

 This couples the IO with the transformations.

-The Ordeq solution
+The Ordeq solution¶

 Ordeq dissolves the coupling by separating IO, like Spark tables and command line argument, from the transformations.

-, IOs are defined in a separate catalog
+While the transformations reside in pipeline.py, IOs are defined in a separate catalog module.

-module takes care of running the job:
+Lastly, a __main__.py module takes care of running the job:

 from ordeq import node